api3dao/airseeker/README.md

 ## Versioning and release

 Airseeker uses [semantic versioning](https://semver.org/).
 The version is specified in the `package.json` file.
-The package is not published to NPM, but instead dockerized and published to Docker Hub.
+The package is published to GitHub, NPM, Docker Hub.

 To release a new version:

-1. `pnpm create-release:npm [major|minor|patch]` - Choose the right version bump.
-This will bump the version, create a git tag and commit it.
+1. `pnpm create-release:npm [major|minor|patch]` - This will bump the version throughout the repo and commit the changes.
-2. `pnpm publish --access public` - Publish the package to NPM.
-3. `git push --follow-tags` - Push the tagged commit upstream.
-4. Create a GitHub release for the specific tag.
-5. `pnpm run create-release:docker` - To build the Docker image and tag it correctly.
-The script uses the current package.json version so it expects the NPM release is done first.
-6. The command outputs the publish instructions to push the images.
+2. Push to `main`.
+This will trigger the `tag-and-release` GitHub Actions job and result in 1) the commit being tagged with the new version, 2) the release being created on GitHub and npm, and 3) the Docker image being built and pushed to Docker Hub.

 ## Docker